 Covered were basic camera skills, exposure, composition and light, further the course challenged you to think photo potential in a creative manner, stressed the importance to avoid the ‘cheese moments’ and to tell stories with our photos.
 Lastly we undertook a lesson on how to edit our photos, in which I discovered I still had much to learn.

-There are eight lessons in the course and many lessons have subtopics, some as many as five topics within a lesson.
-Each lesson is comprised of a teaching section, which is thorough and extremely well explained and an assignment.
-Robyn makes no assumptions as to your knowledge but explains all in terms that even a complete beginner like myself understood.
-At the conclusion of each lesson the content is summarised and then you are given your assignment, which you undertake and then select your four best photos to share.
+There are eight lessons in the course and many lessons have subtopics.
+Some as many as five topics within a lesson.
+Each lesson is comprised of a teaching section.
+These are thorough and extremely well explained with assignments.
+Robyn makes no assumptions as to your knowledge but explains all in terms that even a complete beginner understands.
+At the conclusion of each lesson the content is summarised.
+You are then given your assignment, which you undertake and select your four best photos to share.

-Robyn continually encourages you to refer to the manual of your camera to familiarise yourself with all your camera is capable of.
-Robyn’s mantra is ‘practise, practise, practise’ and the more I practised the more I saw wisdom in this mantra.
+Robyn regularly encourages you to refer to your camera manual, be familiar with all your camera is capable of.
+Robyn’s mantra is ‘practise, practise, practise.’
+The more I practised the more I saw wisdom in this mantra.
 Some days I would do a ‘photo shoot,’ take 200 and then only keep 5.

 The assignments were challenging and interesting.
 You read your lesson, put your new knowledge to practice, then it was time to be vulnerable and share.
 Robyn was always encouraging, though challenging to always do my best.
 Without Robyn’s encouragement I would never have taken my camera off its auto setting and discovered manual and aperture priority.
-Robyn’s feedback and practical advice on each submission was extremely helpful not only in regards to skills but in teaching me how to see the world creatively in a way I had never done before.
-Robyn has helped me analyse my photos, to notice positives and detractions in my photos, to be aware of factors such as background clutter, shadows on faces, catchlights present or not on eyes and iso noise (grainy).
+Robyn’s feedback and practical advice on each submission was extremely helpful.
+Not only with to skills but teaching me to see the world creatively in a new way.
+Robyn has helped me analyse my photos, to notice positives and detractions in my photos.
+To be aware of background clutter, shadows on faces, catchlights present or not, on eyes and iso noise (grainy).

-At the conclusion of each lesson you must upload your image before the program allows you to progress to the next lesson.
-This systematic approach, building blocks of knowledge and skill was indeed wise, though for a girl who sometimes likes to read the last chapter of a book, yikes, it was difficult to follow the rules, blush.
+At the conclusion of each lesson you upload your image.
+This must be done before you are allowed to progress to the next lesson.
+This systematic approach, building blocks of knowledge and skill was indeed wise.
+For a girl who likes to read the last chapter of a book, it was difficult to follow the rules.

 During our lifetime there will be several ‘game changer’ decisions we make, in all honesty I can say undertaking an online photography course with Please Don’t Say Cheese has been a ‘game changer’ for myself and our family.
 The growth that I saw from one of the first photos I submitted